Luke Rowe (footballer): Wellington Phoenix

 In June 2012 Rowe was named as one of eight inaugural players to join the Wellington Phoenix academy dubbed the 'Football School of Excellence'.
 Due to seven Phoenix players being away on international duty Rowe and fellow FSE player Tom Biss where called on to make their debuts in a round 2 away fixture against Melbourne Heart.
 Despite four players making their debut the Phoenix managed come away with a 1–1 draw.
 Rowe played a full 90 minutes at left back.

 Eastwood Town

 Luke Rowe joined Northern Premier League Division One South side Eastwood Town in October 2013, he only went on to make four appearances for the club (two league appearances), before departing in December 2013.

+Rugby Borough

+In June 2025, Rowe joined Northern Premier League Division One Midlands side Rugby Borough following ten seasons with Bedworth United.

 International career

 Rowe represented New Zealand at the 2011 FIFA U-20 World Cup in Colombia.

 In mid-2012 Rowe was named as one of four players on standby for the New Zealand Olympic Football team competing at the London Olympics.